jfpatrick/accsoft-gui-pyqt-widgets/docs/widgets/timing_bar/index.rst

 ^^^^^^^^

 By default, :class:`~accwidgets.timing_bar.TimingBarModel` instantiates its timestamp objects with the UTC timezone in mind.
-This can be overridden in by passing the corresponding constructor argument.
+This can be overridden by passing the corresponding constructor argument.
 The timezone is used when creating local timestamps (e.g. when no ``acqStamp`` field is found in the control system data), as well as constructing the default :class:`~pyjapc.PyJapc` instance (that will under the hood use it to generate objects from ``acqStamp`` fields).